-The human body’s sleep patterns are determined by a built-in, 24-hour ‘clock’ (also called circadian rhythm).
-This clock naturally adjusts to our sleep schedules, but when those schedules are constantly changing, then sleep patterns may struggle to keep up.
+The human body’s sleep patterns are determined by a built-in, 24-hour ‘clock’ (circadian rhythm).
+This clock naturally adjusts to our sleep schedules, but when those schedules constantly change, sleep patterns may struggle to keep up.
 The end result?
 Poor-quality sleep and difficulty falling asleep and staying asleep.
 Without a regular bedtime routine, children may get less rest than they otherwise would — even if they’re in bed for the same number of hours.

 Lack of physical activity

-Young bodies is designed to be extremely efficient, providing enough energy for children to be constantly moving and growing.
-But if that energy doesn’t find an outlet, it can end up keeping kids awake when they should be resting.
+Young bodies are designed to be extremely efficient, providing enough energy for children to move and grow constantly.
+But if that energy doesn’t find an outlet, it can keep kids awake when they should be resting.

 Parasomnias and other disruptive sleep behavior

-Sleepwalking, sleep talking, confusional arousals, nightmares, bedwetting, and night terrors are some of the most common parasomnias in children.
+Sleepwalking, sleep talking, confusional arousal, nightmares, bedwetting, and night terrors are some of the most common parasomnias in children.
 These disruptive sleep behaviors can interrupt otherwise restful sleep.

 Uncomfortable or unrelaxing sleeping environments

 Some kids can fall asleep anywhere.
 Others need a more specific environment before they can start to relax.
-If the child’s sleeping area is too bright, too dark, too quiet, too noisy, or not the right temperature, then they might have trouble getting a good night’s sleep.
+If the child’s sleeping area is too bright, dark, quiet, noisy, or not the right temperature, they might have trouble getting a good night’s sleep.

 Overstimulation before bedtime